-- 1-01.
-Authorization.
-Section 7 of the Flood Control Act of 1944 instructed the Secretary of the Army to prescribe regulations for the use of storage allocated for flood control (now termed flood risk management) or navigation at all Corps reservoirs.
-This water control manual has been prepared as directed in the Corps' Engineering Regulation (ER) 1110-2-240, Water Control Management, dated 8 October 1982.
-This regulation prescribes the policies and procedures to be followed in carrying out water management activities, including establishment and updating of water control plans for Corps and non-Corps projects.
-This manual is also prepared under the format and recommendations described in ER 1110-2-8156, Preparation of Water Control Manuals, dated 31 August 1995; and ER 1110-2-1941, Drought Contingency Plans, dated 15 September 1981. - 1-02.
+1-01.
+Authorization for Manual.
+Section 7 of the Flood Control Act of 1944 instructed the Secretary of the Army to prescribe regulations for the use of storage allocated for flood control (now termed flood risk management) or navigation at all U.S. Army Corps of Engineers (herein referred to as USACE or Corps) reservoirs.
+Therefore, this water control manual has been prepared as directed in the Corps' Water Management Regulations, specifically Engineering Regulation (ER) 1110-2-240, Water Control Management (date enacted 30 May 2016).
+That regulation prescribes the policies and procedures to be followed in carrying out water management activities, including establishment and updating of water control plans for Corps and non-Corps projects, as required by Federal laws and directives.
+This manual is also prepared in accordance with pertinent sections of the Corps' Engineering Manual (EM) 1110-2-3600, Management of Water Control Systems (date enacted 10 October 2017); under the format and recommendations described in ER 1110-2-8156, Preparation of Water Control Manuals (date enacted 30 September 2018); and ER 1110-2-1941, Drought Contingency Plans (date enacted 02 February 2018).
+Revisions to this manual are to be processed in accordance with ER 1110-2-240.

+1-02.
 Purpose and Scope.
 The primary purpose of this manual is to document the water control plan for the Robert F. (R. F.) Henry Lock and Dam Project.
-Details of the coordinated reservoir regulation plan for R. F. Henry Lock and Dam within the multiple project system of the Alabama River are presented which insure optimum benefits consistent with the physical characteristics and purposes for which the system was authorized.
+Details of the coordinated reservoir regulation plan for R. F. Henry Lock and Dam within the multiple project system of the Alabama River are presented which ensure optimum benefits consistent with the physical characteristics and purposes for which the system was authorized.
 Included are descriptions of physical components of the lock and dam, operating procedures, historical facts, and other pertinent data.
 Also presented are general characteristics of the area including flood frequencies, meteorology, and a discussion on river forecasting.
 In conjunction with the ACT Basin master water control manual, this manual provides a general reference source for R. F. Henry water control regulation.
-It is intended for use in day-to-day, real-time water management decision making and for training new personnel. - 1-03.
+It is intended for use in day-to-day, real-time water management decision making and for training new personnel.

+1-03.
 Related Manuals and Reports.
 The Alabama-Coosa-Tallapoosa River Basin Water Control Manual, of which this is Appendix G, contains general information for the entire basin.
 Appendices to the basin master water control manual are prepared for all reservoir projects within the basin when one or more project functions are the responsibility of the Corps.
 Other manuals published for use by project personnel include R. F. Henry Lock and Dam Operation and Maintenance Manual, and CESAM Plan 500-1-4, Emergency Notification Procedures.
 A list of all the appendices for the Alabama-Coosa-Tallapoosa (ACT) Basin and the master water control manual are listed below.